demogorgonz/OpenGSMGateway/docs/source/docs/configuration.md

 }
 ```

 Pode server is configured to run with 4 threads.
+[More info](https://pode.readthedocs.io/en/stable/Tutorials/Threading/ServerThreads/)

 Currently server is not parameterized and features can't be excluded with config, but feel free to comment out any feature that is not wanted.